Night Killer: Production

 Night Killer was shot in the United States.
-After Fragsso finished the film, the producers hired Bruno Mattei to shoot additional scenes of graphic gore before the film's release in Italy.
+After Fragasso finished the film, the producers hired Bruno Mattei to shoot additional scenes of graphic gore before the film's release in Italy.

 Style

 Paul Zachary of Bloody Disgusting stated that the film combined elements of giallo and more straightforward slasher films.
 Zachary described it as a "Franken-film" combining several bit and pieces of other related work.

 Release

 Night Killer was first released in Italy in August 1990.
 The film was released the same year that Leatherface: The Texas Chainsaw Massacre III was distributed in Italy and was promoted unofficially as a sequel in The Texas Chainsaw Massacre franchise despite the plot not bearing any relation to the rest of the series.
 The films Italian title, Non aprite quella porta 3 riffs on the Italian title for the Texas Chainsaw Massacre series.
 The film was released on DVD and blu ray by Severin Films on June 25, 2019.